A BRIEF HISTORY OF POVERTY IN BRITAIN

 However there is also such a thing as relative poverty, when you cannot afford the things most people have.
 Relative poverty in the late 20th century and it increased in the 1980s.
 That was partly due to mass unemployment and partly due to a huge rise in the number of single parent families, who often lived on benefits.
 During the 1980s the gap between rich and poor increased as the well off benefited from tax cuts.

-Poverty in the 21st Century
+Poverty in Britain in the 21st Century

 Poverty still exists in the UK in the 21st century.
 In recent years there has been a sharp increase in the number of people using food banks.